 Goethe had a bit of a thing about leaves.
-He wrote a poem about the leaf of the
+He was z poet, so he wrote a poem about the leaf of the

 a symbol of love.
 Goethe was many things, and also a curious botanist—some

-might say a peculiar botanist.
+might even say a peculiar botanist.
 He thought the leaf was the basic unit of the

 plant: "from top to bottom a plant is all leaf…".

 sighted a Lomatia (right) along one of the North Head tracks a few weeks back.
 At least, I think it was a Lomatia, but now I have my doubts, because of where it was growing.

 I'll need to visit it later in the year to check the flower, but Lomatia is one of those

 That started me thinking about distinctive leaves, like